Example of a STARTER solution of Snow Problem in 5 moves

 The biggest design challenge posed the large and medium snow balls.
 They needed to look like balls to explain the game rule of continuous movement, but should at the same time allow for stable stacking.
 Initially we solved this by incorporating small magnets in the middle ball (and metal in the bottom ball and head).
 But at the very last minute we had to change this, because safety regulations prohibited the use of magnets in small balls like this (although the game is intended for age 8 and up).
 The final solution involved a groove in the bottom ball and head, and a ridge on the middle ball.
 Although not yet reflected in the pictures, these alterations don't significantly impact the visual appeal.
 The bottom ball now contains a sizable metal piece, ensuring stability in stacked snowmen.

-Currently, the game is exclusively available from The Happy Puzzle Company and produced in limited quantities.
+Currently, the game is exclusively available in China or the UK (The Happy Puzzle Company) and produced in limited quantities.
 So if you are interested, don’t wait too long.
 Maybe this might be a one-time opportunity.
 But I hope that enough customers prove everybody wrong and that a snowmen theme also appeals to teens and adults.
 Because I consider this game one of the best I ever made together with my colleague Leighton.
 For me it’s on the same level as Jump’In (which is also a game that people said would not sell because it looked too childish).
 And if you want to get into Christmas mood, which theme is more suitable than “building snowmen”?
 It reminds me to my favorite comics: Calvin & Hobbes.
 Although in that world it would probably not end well for the snowmen ;-)

 GAME RULES SNOW PROBLEM